drminnaar/react-starter/README.md

 # React Starter

-A basic template that consists of the essential elements that are required to start building a React application.
+A basic template that consists of the essential elements that are required to start building a React (v16.3) application using Webpack (v4).

 The template consists of: